 What Services Does Hospice Provide

 When these final moments are near, many families call in hospice.
 But, what is it?
 What benefits does hospice care provide?
 In asking these questions, we often consider this as a program for the person who is dying.
 After all, it does offer comfort and relief from physical pain for the patient.
 However, it’s easy to sometimes forget that this journey isn’t about the patient alone.
-It’s much more about living each moment than it is about dying, and moments lived are moments spent with the people we love.
-In recognition of this fact, many elements of hospice are designed to provide equal support for the loved ones who are walking this journey alongside their relative – those who are hoping to find opportunities to smile and focus on hugging their loved one rather than only worrying about saying goodbye.
+It’s much more about living each moment than it is about dying.
+Moments lived are moments spent with the people we love.
+Many elements of hospice are designed to provide equal support for family members who are also on this journey.
+People who are hoping to find opportunities to smile rather than only worrying about saying goodbye.

 What Happens when Hospice is Called In?

-While any effective hospice care program is there to support a person throughout the dying process, it’s a misconception to think that the hospice care team is simply there to come in and take over.
-In fact, the most effective hospice care plan includes the family and strives to teach and support rather than make care decisions.
+Any effective hospice care program is there to support a person throughout the dying process.
+However, it’s a misconception to think that the hospice care team is simply there to come in and take over.
+In fact, the most effective hospice care plan includes the family.
+It strives to teach and support rather than make care decisions.

 Family Support Through Hospice Care